Cornelius Beal

 Thomas Henry Huxley described East London as joyless, a mass of starving, wretched, hopeless human beings", with some of its most vigorous inhabitants making no secret of their war against society."
 (3) Samuel Augustus Barnett and his wife, Henrietta Barnett moved to St Jude's, a parish in Whitechapel.
 Barnett argued that the people of East London "live without knowledge, without hope, and often without health."
 He added that "The needs of East London are often urged, but they are little understood".
 (4)

 Cornelius Beal grew up with a sense of mission to help the people of the East End.
 In 1882, at the age of 14, he became a pupil teacher at St Anne's National School in Limehouse.
-After he finished his training he moved on to Park Elementary school in Stratford.
-He was a talented all-round sportsman and was keen to teach his pupils the skills of football and cricket.
+After he finished his training, he moved on to Park Elementary school in Stratford.
+He was a talented all-round sportsman and was keen to teach his pupils the skills of football, cricket, boxing and swimming.
 (5)

 Samuel Augustus Barnett and Henrietta Barnett by Hubert von Herkomer